NSGP Investment Justification Application Deadline: Wednesday, 5:00 p.m., May 15, 2019

 - Section IV Target Hardening – Please include quantities (if applicable) in the Description text box.

-- Section V Milestones – Use October 1, 2018 through September 30, 2019 as your period of performance.
+- Section V Milestones – Use October 1, 2019 through September 30, 2020 as your period of performance.
 All milestone dates should occur within that range.
-An EHP review is applicable.
+(FYI - An EHP review is applicable to all NSGP applications.)

 - Data Collection Form (Complete information on all 3 tabs.)